hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - We take the vertex A as a starting node and
     - Find all the distances from A to all the other nodes
     - G(A) has less edges than G (this is why it's new)
-    - G(A) has directed edges: we only draw an edge from v to u, if u is the previous vertex of v
+    - G(A) has directed edges: we only draw an edge from ν to μ, ifμis the previous vertex of v
-    - A node u is the **Previous** node of node v means that node v was discovered while we were processing node u
+    - A node μ is the **Previous** node of node ν means that node ν was discovered while we were processing node μ
     - **For every node, there is a previous node**, except the node we discovered 1st
     - E.g., in the graph G below:
         - B is discovered while we were processing A, A is the previous vertex of B